 Arizona's clear water makes natural presentations crucial.
 Local favorites include:

-- Drop-shot rigs: Excel in deep, clear reservoirs
+- Drop-shot rigs: Excel in deep, clear reservoirs for finicky bass

 - Ned rigs: Produce when bass ignore larger offerings